Autism. Autism Spectrum Disorder

 What are the causes of autism?

-The exact causes of ASD are not fully understood, but it is recognized that multiple factors contribute to its development:
+The exact causes of ASD are not fully understood, but it is recognised that multiple factors contribute to its development:

-• Genetics: Numerous genetic variations associated with ASD have been identified.
+• Genetic: Numerous genetic variations associated with ASD have been identified.

 • Neurobiological: Neuroimaging studies have shown differences in brain structure and function in people with ASD, including alterations in areas related to communication and social interaction.
-However, they are only detectable if large groups of homogeneous patients are looked at.
+However, these are only detectable when looking at large groups of homogeneous patients.
 Neuroimaging is not useful for individual diagnosis, as it is usually normal.

 • Environmental: Prenatal and perinatal factors, such as infections during pregnancy or birth complications, may increase the risk of developing ASD, although they are not the only causative factor.